sidstamm/FirefoxCertificateManager/SalesForce Generator/README.md

 1. Install python 2.7 https://www.python.org/downloads/release/python-2710/
 2. Move the new csv with cert information into this folder and name it "BuiltInCAs.csv"
 3. Navigate to the current folder and run generate.sh by double clicking
-4. Move overwrite the SalesForceData.js generated in this folder in the ../addon/lib folder
+4. Copy the SalesForceData.js generated in this folder into the ../addon/lib folder overwritting the old one.

 ## Anywhere Else
 1. Install python 2.7 https://www.python.org/downloads/release/python-2710/
 2. Move the new csv with cert information into this folder and name it "BuiltInCAs.csv"
 3. Open a command prompt and navigate to the folder using ls to view files/folders in the current folder and cd <foldername> to go into a folder.
 4. Run generator using the command "python generator.js" from your terminal
-5. Move overwrite the SalesForceData.js generated in this folder in the ../addon/lib folder
+5. Copy the SalesForceData.js generated in this folder into the ../addon/lib folder overwritting the old one.